louis-parent/Pixscalling/README.md

 ## Usage

-Launch the pixscalling (`./pixscalling`) executable file of the project root folder to transform the file "in.bmp" in a file called "out.bmp".
+Launch the pixscalling (`./pixscalling`) executable file of the project root folder to transform the file "in.ppm" in a file called "out.ppm".